andriykohut/esdb-py/README.md

 async def batch_append():
+    # Append multiple events in as a single batch
     # Batch append is not supported on EventStore < v21.10
     stream = str(uuid.uuid4())
     messages: list[Message] = [